sematext/docs/docs/synthetics/status-pages.md

 You can use this URL to preview the status page before opening to the public.
 Disabling the status page will block the public access for the status page.

-If you want to **restrict access** to the status page, you can enable **password protection** within the create new status page below Header settings.
+If you want to **restrict access** to the status page, enable **password protection** in the "Create New Status Page", which is located below the Header settings.

 ![Status Page Set Password](../images/synthetics/status-page-set-password.png)

-If the password protection is enabled, users will be prompted to enter password when they navigate to the public status page URL.
+If the password protection is enabled, users will be prompted to enter password when they try to access the status page.

 ![Password Protected Status Page](../images/synthetics/status-page-password-protected.png)